TuckerFaulk/Hackathon-Apr-23/READMETF.md

 * From Homepage pressing on the nav links:
   * Home - takes the user to the Homepage * Tested works as intended.
   * About Us - list of all of the team.
-  * Post - xxx
+  * Post - all post from site users.
   * Register - takes the user to a form to register - Tested works as intended.
   * Login - takes the user to a form to sign up- Tested works as intended.

 * From Post page pressing on the nav links
-  * Author - Takes the user to the xxxx - tested works as intended.
+  * Post title - Takes the user to the post detail - tested works as intended.

 * From Resources Page - xxx
     * Resource page - relevant links in different sections takes the user to external resources.

-    * xxxx - takes the user to the xxxx - Tested works as intended.
-    * xxxx - takes the user to the xxxx - Tested works as intended.
-    * xxxx - takes the user to the xxxx - Tested works as intended.

-* Register Page:
-    * Form to fill up - takes the user to xxxxx - Tested works as intended.

 # Technologies Used
 ## Languages Used
 * [HTML5](https://en.wikipedia.org/wiki/HTML5) Used for the content and structure of the site.
 * [CSS3](https://en.wikipedia.org/wiki/CSS#CSS_3) Used for the styling of the site.
 * [Python](https://www.python.org/) Used for the back end programming of the site.

 ## Frameworks Used